kasemdeautsch/pp2/README.md

   - Clicking on (ok) or (X) will exit from the modal and reset game
 - The Footer:
   - The footer is pushed down and shows the rules.
-  - Both heade and footer have the same color for consistent look.
+  - Both header and footer have the same color for consistent look.
     ![](/assets/images/readme/testing/footer.png)

 **Features Left to Implement:**